 1. Remain Where You Are

 It can be tempting to leave an auto accident as soon as you are able,but doing so is often seen by authorities as an admission of fault.
 Remain where you are,taking time to check on the people and property involved.
 You should also call the police to the scene and cooperate fully in their investigation in case it comes up later.

 2. Exchange Information

-The next step is to exchange insurance information with everybody involved in a crash,as noted by insurance claim for a car accident.
+The next step is to exchange insurance information with everybody involved in a crash,as noted by injured in a car crash .
 Take down all of the information you can regardless of who you think is responsible.
 It is also NOT an admission of guilt to provide others with your insurance information,so make sure to do so.
 Just don’t say anything potentially incriminating in the process,as that could be used against you later.

 3. Contact Your Insurance